Mhaexym/skymod/README.md

  maybe even add farmland quality: better hoes make better farmland idk
 - think of new fun redstone chalanges that can also be done manually by grinders for the lategame (iron glolums break blocks when damaged?)
 - maybe add a midgame boss type enemy in the nether, use phantom like spawning mechanism, maybe some sort of ghast king
+- think of mechanics that require large amounds of items (think factorio science) to incentive building large machines

 ## To be impimented: